 Some small investors following a dividend growth strategy prefer investing directly in stocks.
-The advantages of dividend growth investing are many.
-But other investors do not want to invest directly in stocks and prefer investing in exchange-traded funds (ETFs).
-However, it is possible to own dividend growth stocks by purchasing ETFs.
+However, other investors do not want to invest directly in stocks and prefer investing in exchange-traded funds (ETFs).
 We discuss the best dividend growth ETFs for these investors.

 What is an ETF?